rashintha/interview-tests/1-database/README.md

 ## Tasks

-1. Develop a script to generate all the tables with relevant data if applicable using the (DB Diagram)[DBDiagram.svg] provided.
+1. Develop a script to generate all the tables with relevant data if applicable using the [DB Diagram](DBDiagram.svg) provided.
-2. Develop a stored procedure to insert products into the database using the (JSON File)[data.json] provided.
+2. Develop a stored procedure to insert products into the database using the [JSON File](data.json) provided.

 ## Instructions